 Participate in extra-curricular learning opportunities, including work-in-progress seminars, career conversations, informal meetings with program faculty, etc. These will seek to support students to pool their methodological toolboxes to understand risks for the musculoskeletal, cardiovascular, mental/emotional, and other body systems and how to prevent them.

 Traineeship Support: Stipend, tuition, and fees (9 credits/semester) for up to 4 semesters.
 Limited travel support for professional conferences and other relevant events or training activities.

-Tuition costs and other financial aid: Please visit UML Graduate Admissions for more information
+Tuition costs and other financial aid: Please visit the UMass Lowell Graduate Admissions website for more information.

 Charles Smith is an MPH candidate in Epidemiology, UML Class of 2021.